cyrus-and/chrome-remote-interface/README.md

   the implementation (note that at most one connection can be established to the same target);
 - `protocol`: [Chrome Debugging Protocol] descriptor object.
-Defaults to use the protocol chosen according to the `remote` option;
+Defaults to use the protocol chosen according to the `local` option;
-- `remote`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be used.
+- `local`: a boolean indicating whether the protocol must be fetched *remotely* or if the local version must be used.
 It has no effect if the `protocol` option is set.
 Defaults to `false`.